 Out of sight, but not out of mind

 When it comes to logistics and issues that involve student safety, it’s the Dean of Students Office that usually becomes the point of contact for parents, especially if there is an emergency.
 “I think it is important for parents/families to connect with offices on campuses that are authorized to act as advocates for students,” says Stoller.
 “Technically, once they are 18, a student is in control of their lives.
-Realistically speaking, most traditionally aged students are going to be on their parent/family insurance, be part of a family tax filing, etc…their rights are largely connect to the resources that they need in order to remain at college.”
+Realistically speaking, most traditionally aged students are going to be on their parent/family insurance, be part of a family tax filing, etc…their rights are largely connected to the resources that they need in order to remain at college.”

 Other 18-year milestones